Posted on Leave a comment

 Objectives and Regulatory Scope

-Why Operational Resilience and ICT Risk Management are Critical
+Why Operational Resilience and ICT Risk Management Are Critical

 Operational Impacts and Compliance Challenges